otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

 | `SerializerMethodField`    | Anything you can compute       | The value isn't a field at all            |
 | A separate endpoint        | Nothing; the client asks again | The related set is large or rarely needed |

+Three things are worth flagging. `member` is a `HiddenField` with a `CurrentUserDefault`, not a plain `read_only` field.
+A client can't send it either way, but the difference matters for the `UniqueConstraint` from section 4: DRF builds its automatic uniqueness check from the fields it can see a value for, and a `read_only` field with no default doesn't give it one.
+Mark `member` merely `read_only` and the duplicate-booking check silently stops working, surfacing as a raw `500 IntegrityError` from the database instead of the clean `400` shown in section 4. `HiddenField` with `CurrentUserDefault` fills the value in from `request.user` without needing a `perform_create` override at all, and it's exactly the value the uniqueness validator needs to see.

-Two things are worth flagging. `booking_count` is declared as a plain `IntegerField` because it's expected to arrive from the `annotate` in the ViewSet's queryset, not from the model - which is how you connect section 5 to your API without the serializer running its own query per row.
+`booking_count` is declared as a plain `IntegerField` because it's expected to arrive from the `annotate` in the ViewSet's queryset, not from the model.
+That's how you connect section 5 to your API without the serializer running its own query per row.

 And `SerializerMethodField` is where N+1 problems hide most effectively.
 The `getattr` fallback above will silently run one query per class if the annotation isn't there.
 That's a deliberate illustration: it works, it's easy to write, and it's slow in exactly the way you can't see from reading the serializer.